 5.8 Additional support for learning and expertise and training of staff

 The Inclusion Manager/SENCO has a national SEN qualification, completed the Mental Health Leads training at an advanced level and trained as a Thrive practitioner.
 She is also a Lead SENCO for the area Education Improvement Partnership.
-In addition she leads the local SEND Hub.

 School Staff